Spotter

 What is the problem that Spotter solves for its customers?

 The problem that Spotter solves for its clients is to build Knowledge gleaned from information to fuel decision making.
 The problem solved is not only ‘Search’ or ‘Monitoring’ information, as Google can do.
-This is only the very first step in analytic process.
+This is only the very first step in Analytic process: we provide Decisional Analytics.

-Our clients ask for strategic input on a brand or market; they require more than a general alert and subject monitoring as provided by the services of popular search engines.
-Spotter clients expect to know more about their customers and what motivates them, learn about their company’s reputation, and about the current risk pervasive in their environment; not simply obtain an internet search-result report.
-Our clients need deep dive analysis for decision-making, not just a simple dashboard tool and quantitative graphic displays.
-They want to be able to interpret what it all means and not just receive a simple data-dump.
+Our clients ask for strategic input on a brand or market; not only daily alerts or monitoring features.
+The clients want to know more about their customers and what motivates them, about their company’s reputation, about risks in their environment; not only a search results.
+Our clients need deep dive analysis for decision making; not just a dashboard tool and quantitative indicators.
+They want to be able to interpret what it all means; not a data-dump.

-Spotter provides content analysis and leading edge Solutions that meet our customers’ analytical needs such as the ability to map and analyze information pertinent to their business environment, so as to gain a strategic business advantage and make new discoveries.
-Our solutions solve complex problems and deploy these results throughout the enterprise in a form that makes the information easy to use.
+Spotter offers leading edge solutions for high standard content analysis which meet customers’ analytical needs such as mapping and analyzing information about the business environment to gain strategic business advantage and making discoveries, solving complex problems and deploying results throughout the enterprise in a form that makes the information easy to use.

+That’s a good question.
 My background is business and marketing management in the sports field.
-My first professional experience was working for the International Olympic Committee where I faced major challenges in Communications and Marketing.
-The amount of information published on those subjects was so huge that the first challenge was to sift through the info glut and retrieve relevant information so as to build a report for management.
-I needed refined data in order to understand public opinion and assess the reputation surrounding the IOC at an international level.
+In my first professional experience, I had to face major challenges in communication and marketing working for the International Olympic Committee.
+The amount of information published on those subjects was so huge that the first challenge was to solve the infoglut: not only to search for relevant information and build a list, but to understand opinions and assess reputation at an international level.

 Spotter has invested 20 person years in research and development.
 We have built linguistic, and semantic core-technology plus the analytic solutions I mentioned.
-We have hired the former Datops chief technology officer, Olivier Massiot.
+We have hired the former Datops SA (Lexis Nexis) chief technology officer Oliver Massiot.
 He created the LexisNexis text mining and analytics technology.

 Would you describe a typical use case for your product?

 We also offer risk management.
-For this business we emphasize controlling risk related to certain types of public messages about a company, product, or person.
-We like to say that we can assist a customer in protecting intangible assets like the reputation of a company or getting information from us that provide detail about a particular customer.
+For this business we emphasize controlling risk related to certain types of public messages about a company, product, or person but also valuable legal and market information.
+We like to say that we can assist a customer in protecting intangible assets like the reputation of a company or being alerted about new legislation, movement of the competitors, clients and suppliers as well as sensitive issues in their market sector.

 And we provide strategic information services.
 Our Spotter technology makes it easy to know the market environment, understand shifts in the world economic picture, and adjust particular sales and marketing tactics in accordance with the information Spotter delivers.